labex-labs/open-source-labs/python/python-mastery/lab-ex7-1-define-a-simple-decorator-functions/en/step2.md

 # Building a Validation Decorator

-In this step, we will create a more practical decorator that validates function arguments based on type annotations.
-This is a common use case in real-world applications to ensure functions receive the correct input types.
+In this step, we're going to create a more practical decorator.
+A decorator in Python is a special type of function that can modify another function's behavior.
+The decorator we'll create will validate function arguments based on type annotations.
+Type annotations are a way to specify the expected data types of a function's arguments and return value.
+This is a common use case in real - world applications because it helps ensure that functions receive the correct input types, which can prevent many bugs.

 ## Understanding the Validation Classes

-A file called `validate.py` has been created for you with some validation classes.
-Open this file in the VSCode editor to examine its content:
+We've already created a file called `validate.py` for you, and it contains some validation classes.
+Validation classes are used to check if a value meets certain criteria.
+To see what's inside this file, you need to open it in the VSCode editor.
+You can do this by running the following commands in the terminal:

 ```bash
 cd /home/labex/project
 code validate.py
 ```

-The file contains three classes:
+The file has three classes:

-1. `Validator` - A base class that provides the framework for validation
+1. `Validator` - This is a base class.
+A base class provides a general framework or structure that other classes can inherit from.
+In this case, it provides the basic structure for validation.
-2. `Integer` - A validator that ensures a value is an integer
+2. `Integer` - This validator class is used to make sure that a value is an integer.
+If you pass a non - integer value to a function that uses this validator, it will raise an error.
-3. `PositiveInteger` - A validator that ensures a value is a positive integer
+3. `PositiveInteger` - This validator class ensures that a value is a positive integer.
+So, if you pass a negative integer or zero, it will also raise an error.

 ## Adding the Validation Decorator

-Now, let's add a decorator function called `validated` to the `validate.py` file.
-This decorator will:
+Now, we're going to add a decorator function named `validated` to the `validate.py` file.
+This decorator will perform several important tasks:

-1. Inspect a function's type annotations
+1. It will inspect a function's type annotations.
+Type annotations are like little notes that tell us what kind of data the function expects.
-2. Validate arguments against these annotations
+2. It will validate the arguments passed to the function against these type annotations.
+This means it will check if the values passed to the function are of the correct type.
-3. Validate the return value against its annotation
+3. It will also validate the return value of the function against its annotation.
+So, it makes sure that the function returns the type of data it's supposed to.
-4. Raise informative error messages if validation fails
+4. If the validation fails, it will raise informative error messages.
+These messages will tell you exactly what went wrong, like which argument had the wrong type.

-Add the following code to the end of `validate.py`:
+Add the following code to the end of the `validate.py` file:

 ```python
 # Add to validate.py